 You’re in it together.
 That means if one account holder overdrafts the account, commits fraud, or commits other negative financial actions, all the holders are on the hook and are financially or even possibly criminally liable.

 This is why it’s so important to trust the person that you’re opening the account with.
 Before opening the account, make sure you know the rules going in and are confident that your co-account holders are financially responsible enough to commit to sharing a bank account with.

-Some banks will allow funds to be transferred from a joint account into an individual account if both accounts are owned by the same bank.
-If you want to understand all the ways your money can flow back and forth from your joint account and individual accounts, it’s best to check with your bank and see what it allows you to do.
+Some banks will allow funds to be transferred from a joint bank account into an individual account if both accounts are owned by the same bank.
+If you want to understand all the ways your money can flow back and forth from your joint bank account and individual accounts, it’s best to check with your bank and see what it allows you to do.